TeamWalrus/Walrus/index.md

 # Features

 ## Device Agnostic
 Walrus is device agnostic, meaning you can use a wide range of card cloning devices.
 Walrus currently supports the Proxmark3 and Chameleon Mini Rev.G and partial support for the Tastic RFID Thief.
-However, we are still developing the tool and plan on adding support for new devices such as the [BLE-Key](http://hackerwarehouse.com/product/blekey/), [MagSpoof v2](https://store.ryscc.com/collections/all/products/magspoof) and [RFID-Tool](https://github.com/rfidtool/ESP-RFID-Tool/blob/master/README.md#esp-rfid-tool).
+We are further developing Walrus to add support for new devices such as the [BLE-Key](http://hackerwarehouse.com/product/blekey/), [MagSpoof v2](https://store.ryscc.com/collections/all/products/magspoof) and [RFID-Tool](https://github.com/rfidtool/ESP-RFID-Tool/blob/master/README.md#esp-rfid-tool).

 ## 'Walk by' Cloning
 Walrus can tap into the power of the Tastic RFID Thief long range card reader and allows for 'walk by' cloning of a victim's access card in a matter of seconds.
 The cloned card can then be emulated or written to a new blank card via an attached Proxmark.
 Instructions on adding Bluetooth support to your Tastic RFID Thief for $3.47 can be found [here](/lumpy/).